I have a split personality when it comes to exercise.

 I’m the first one to advocate for rest days and taking it easy when it comes to workouts.
 I savor lazy mornings that don’t involve waking up before the sun to run.
 I love leisurely bike rides.
 I enjoy a simple, non-heated yoga class.

 But at the same time, I like challenging my body.
 Nothing makes me happier than finishing a Saturday morning long run.
-I love sprints on a hill during a Spin class.
-My favorite yoga studio earned its title for offering many hot power vinyasa classes.
+I love sprints on a hill during a Spin class (yes, I’m odd).
+My favorite yoga studio earned it’s title for the many hot power vinyasa classes.

-I suppose this is a good problem to have, as I’m not on either extreme, and I’m grateful for this so-called balanced perspective that I’ve gained.
+I suppose this is a good problem to have, as I’m not on either extreme, and I’m grateful for this so-called balanced perspective that I’ve gained (trust me it wasn’t easy).
 However, this does not mean that I don’t occasionally lean toward one side of the spectrum.

 When I get into any sort of routine, it’s hard for me to break it.
 (Any new readers out there…just know that routine and I have a love-hate relationship).
 Take last week for example: I didn’t run or do any cardio, I preferred easier, low-impact workouts and was lazy at home mostly every day (truth).
 When the break ended I decided to ease back into cardio with a slow, un-timed run.